MOMables® Healthy Lunches for Kids

 This post may contain affiliate links.
 Read our disclosure policy here.

-These Crustless Quiche Muffins with cheese and veggies make a great grab-and-go breakfast, a healthy snack, or a terrific lunchbox addition!
+These crustless quiche muffins with cheese and ham make a great grab-and-go breakfast, a healthy snack, or a terrific lunchbox addition!

-With this quick recipe, you can learn to make the most of leftovers with no fuss!
+With this quick recipe, learn to make crustless quiche muffins the easy way!

 Crustless Quiche Muffins

-These crustless quiche muffins are not just a great way to use up extra veggies and cheese, they do double-duty: you can enjoy them for breakfast or lunch, or as a terrific high-protein school snack!
+These crustless quiche muffins are a great way to use up leftovers and you can enjoy them for breakfast or lunch, or as a terrific high-protein school snack!
 Plus, they freeze really well, making it easy to save them for later.

 Ingredients